Content that is in the ‘header’ template

 Oftentimes, homeowners underestimate the cost of furnace installation.
 Installation costs depend on what type of furnace you’re getting, where it’s going, and any other extras you may need.
 Extras can include ducting and duct work, any upgrades to keep everything within code, and other surprising factors.

-For example, if you are switching fuel types, the installation cost is often much greater.
-This is due to increased labor costs and covers the cost of new ductwork, major electrical and gas work, and rewiring.
 Though it is expensive, the alternative — installing the furnace yourself— is much more dangerous and could cost a lot more in the long run.
 Any HVAC work must be inspected and up to code.
 Additionally, improperly installed furnaces have a high chance of causing fires or gas leaks.

 5. Other Factors to Consider: